biodev/hnscc_data/README.md

-# hnscc_data
+# Assessing Individual Head and Neck Squamous Cell Carcinoma Patient Response to Therapy Through Integration of Functional and Genomic Data

-Processed data to accompany 'Assessing Individual Head and Neck Squamous Cell Carcinoma Patient Response to Therapy Through Integration of Functional and Genomic Data''
+Note this is processed data, raw data is available through dbGaP accession number: phs003456.v1.p1